 - Can be completed in a short, in-office visit

 In addition to removing older skin cells, fractional laser resurfacing encourages the production of collagen.
 Collagen, the protein that gives young skin its firmness and smoothness, is made by cells in response to stress.
-Fractional laser resurfacing creates just enough stress on the skin to encourage collagen production without causing scarring or any type of permanent damage.
-The safety and precision of fractional laser resurfacing make it a popular way to remove signs of aging.
+Fractional laser resurfacing creates just enough stress on the skin to encourage collagen production without causing scarring or significant damage.
+The safety and precision of fractional laser resurfacing make it a popular way to correct signs of aging.
 During the procedure, only small “pinpoint” areas of skin are exposed to laser energy, expediting the healing process and incurring relatively little risk.

 Your Laser Skin Resurfacing Experience

 Dr. Hobgood begins by cleansing your face and marking the areas to be targeted.
 He then administers an injection of local pain medication to keep you comfortable throughout the procedure.
 Some people choose to take pain pills or sedatives in order to reduce anxiety before their procedures, but this certainly isn’t necessary for everyone.